s3ql/s3ql/README.rst

 on all non-Linux systems.
 Please report any bugs you find, and we will try to fix them.

+You can also run S3QL in a Docker container.
+See <insert docker README link in rst format I guess>

 Typical Usage
 =============